Interventions to promote improved hygiene and sanitation

 To address socio-cultural barriers, social change communication (b) would be most appropriate because the behaviour change which is needed relates to social customs.

 Community-led total sanitation (CLTS)

-CLTS depends on raising awareness that everyone in the community is at risk of exposure to disease even if only a few people continue to defecate in the open.
-It has been successful in ensuring that all households gain access to safe sanitation facilities.
+CLTS/CLTSH depends on raising awareness that everyone in the community is at risk of exposure to disease even if only a few people continue to defecate in the open.
+It has been successful in ensuring that all households gain access to safe sanitation facilities in many parts of Ethiopia.
 It helps communities to understand the negative effects of poor sanitation and empowers them to collectively find solutions to their sanitation situation.
-CLTS is about bringing sustainable behavioural change.
+CLTSH is about bringing sustainable behavioural change.
 In general, it works best in villages that have enthusiastic leadership but it is also dependent on convincing everyone to change their behaviour.
-Besides leadership, many other local social, physical and institutional conditions affect the prospects for CLTS.
+Besides leadership, many other local social, physical and institutional conditions affect the prospects for CLTSH.